The Rise of Food Allergies

 - they aren’t exposed to microbes that humans have, evolutionarily speaking, developed with as a species.

 And missing out on these “opportunities,” shall we say, during the critical developmental growth stages of toddlerhood and early childhood may have all the more severe consequences down the road (vs. adolescence or adulthood).

-There’s no evidence on it (yet), but we (our team) has been wondering if this problem^^ could be even more grossly exacerbated now, during COVID times, when exposure to pathogens is far lower than it normally is.
+There’s no evidence on it (yet), but we have been wondering if this problem^^ might be exacerbated at present, during COVID times, given that exposure to pathogens has been far lower than normal for the past couple of years.